ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 - **Chat History**: Conversation logs for user reference and system improvement

 #### **Integration Flow - User-Initiated Multi-Step Azure-Only Process**

+The complete integration flow represents the user's journey from initial content identification through final AI-powered insights.
+This journey is carefully designed to provide users with control at each step while maintaining system efficiency and reliability.
+Understanding this flow helps users optimize their workflow and make the most of the system's capabilities.

+Each step in this process is designed to be intuitive and non-blocking, allowing users to work at their own pace while the system handles complex background operations.
+The Azure-only approach ensures that all heavy computational work happens in the cloud, providing unlimited scalability without local resource constraints.

 The complete user journey follows this user-controlled, multi-step Azure-only flow with asynchronous processing:

 1. **Authentication**: Users log in through the secure authentication system